 Located in Seattle’s bustling entertainment district known as Capitol Hill, Altura provides guests with luxury dining that is as memorable as the neighborhood in which it resides.
 Translated from Italian, Altura means height or high place – an appropriate name for this upscale restaurant, as it consistently sets (and exceeds) lofty gastronomic standards.
 Dinner at Altura is more than a meal; it is an experience that extends over a period of two to three hours.
-The menu changes daily in order to take full advantage of local produce, seafood, foragers and farmers.
-Born of Italian recipes and locally sourced ingredients, these dishes (like duck capunet with spring onions, young turnip and spicy pickled cherry as well as rum semifreddo with blueberries and Douglas fir) will never disappoint.
+Chef Nathan Lockwood’s menu changes daily in order to take full advantage of local produce, seafood, foragers and farmers.
+Born of Italian recipes and locally sourced ingredients, these dishes will never disappoint.
 Altura’s team curates three beverage options to match its daily menu: a wine pairing, a non-alcoholic beverage pairing and a modern beverage pairing (which includes spirits and beers).
 A team of sommeliers is always available to provide guests with further guidance.

 Set in the heart of Capitol Hill, Lark provides a unique ambiance, serving artisan-focused food in an atmosphere that’s relaxed but always attentive.
 Immense windows and lofty ceilings with reclaimed wooden beams and glowing pendant lights illuminate this restored warehouse on even the most inclement days in the notoriously overcast city.
 Chef John Sundstrom’s emphasis on local ingredients ensures that the menu – and not the quality of the cuisine – changes with the seasons.
-Are you in the mood for the tender Bison Shortribs or the impressive Duck Confit?
-The mouthwatering Asparagus Ravioli or the lavish Octopus a la Plancha?
-Too difficult to make the selection alone?
-Leave it the chef with Lark’s three- or five-course tasting menus.
+The team works with local foragers, farmers and fisheries to create its four-course dinner menu, which borrows flavors and techniques from a variety of international cuisines, including Japanese and Italian.